-An animist adds Repair and Knowledge (engineering) to her list of class skills.
+An animist adds Repair and Knowledge (engineering) to his list of class skills.
 This replaces Intimidate and Knowledge (planes) as class skills.

 An animist gains fewer MP than normal equal to the spell level he gains.
 For example, a red mage of 5th level would only have 5 MP excluding extra MP from Charisma bonus.

 An animist begins play with the ability to craft a powerful, magically-animated construct companion.
 A construct companion has the same alignment as the animist that creates it and can speak and understand all of his languages.
 Construct companions are treated as constructs under the animist’s control, though unlike most constructs, the companion is intelligent and capable of independent thought and action.
 The construct companion’s general appearance is up to the animist, though it is always in the form of a medium humanoid shape.
 The construct companion’s Hit Dice, saving throws, skills, feats, and abilities are tied to the animist’s class level and increase as the animist gains levels.
 An animist begins play with his construct companion already constructed.
 The construct companion does not heal naturally.
 If it is ever reduced to 0 hit points, the construct companion breaks and stops functioning (though it isn’t completely destroyed).
 The animist must spend 24 hours repairing a broken construct companion to fix it, after which it is restored to its full function and hit points.
 If the construct companion is ever completely annihilated or is irretrievably lost, the animist can spend 1 week crafting a new construct companion to replace his old one.
 The new construct companion must have the same augmentation abilities as the old one (see below).
 An animist cannot have more than one construct companion at a time.